Who's the right agent for you?

 Whether you choose to sell isn’t just about current market conditions, but also the urgency of your own personal circumstances.
 For some of us, we needed to upsize into a bigger property yesterday, while for others, waiting for the market to rise might be a good incentive to release more capital before retirement.

-Let’s explore the current real estate climate, the pros and cons of waiting versus selling now, and what economists believe is on the horizon for the remainder of 2023 and beyond.
+Let’s explore the current real estate climate, the pros and cons of waiting versus selling now, and what economists believe is on the horizon for 2024 and beyond.

 The current state of the market

 According to CoreLogic data, Australia's property downturn halted and reversed in the early months of 2023.
-Since then, monthly growth managed to return to the highest levels seen since late 2021.
+As of July 2024, the national median home price has never been higher.

 MarketMonthQuarterAnnualMedian value